Yankees vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Hunter Renfroe has 82 hits with 21 doubles, 15 home runs and 25 walks.
+- Hunter Renfroe has put up 82 hits with 21 doubles, 15 home runs and 25 walks.
 He has driven in 42 runs.

 Renfroe Recent Games